NennoMP/community-detection/README.md

 **CoEuS [2]** is an efficient, stream-based algorithm for community detection which is based on seed-set expansion.
 Communities are expandend based on the nodes in their respective seed-set.

 ## Usage
-The helper messages shows the available datasets that can be processed.
-It is also possible to provie a different (SNAP) dataset if it is in the right format and in the appropriate directory.
+The helper message shows the available datasets that can be processed.
+It is also possible to provide a different (SNAP) dataset if it is in the right format and in the appropriate directory (*see helper message*).
-*See helper message*

 ## Datasets